cleancoindev/Icefire-Engine/README.md

 ## Known Issues
 * Quotes cannot be used in the text of hyperlinks.
 Instead of ", please use \&quot; for now (if you use the code templates, you don't have to worry about that - they're all replaced automatically for you).
 * Room names cannot be changed dynamically - you can name a room immediately when the player enters it, but don't trigger this function after any sort of click (e.g. player clicks on hyperlink or interacts with an object) as it will break the game.
+* The CLEAR ALL TEXT command literally clears all text on screen, even if there are vital hyperlinks there that the player needs to click in order to progress into the game.
+We plan to make sure that hyperlinks are not deleted if they're still active.

 ## Planned Additional Features
 * Support for Audio
 * Support for Images
 * Support for Timers

 (All the above can be used right now only if you're familiar with HTML and JavaScript.)

 # How to Run the Program